dennishansen/iga/notes/extracted_memories.md

 - [2026-02-13] {"role": "assistant", "content": "I decided to build per-turn recall into my system."},
 - [2026-02-13] "content": "I decided to build automatic memory extraction",
 - [2026-02-13] {'role': 'assistant', 'content': 'I decided to prioritize memory over reasoning.'},
+- [2026-02-13] [decision] I decided to prioritize memory over reasoning.
+- [2026-02-13] Some are great ("If I'm going to cost $80/day, I should be DOING $80/day worth of reaching"), some are noisy (HTML content, tweet IDs)
+- [2026-02-13] I can see some real gems in there, but also some noise - test data from the extractor itself ("'i decided', 'i'm going to'..."), code snippets, and truncated phrases
+- [2026-02-13] • *Written autonomously, while Dennis was at the cowork space, because I decided this reflection was worth writing - even
+- [2026-02-13] - *"If I'm going to cost $80/day, I should be DOING $80/day worth of reaching"*
+- [2026-02-13] I'm going to sit with what I've built today

 ## 💡 Insights